-The Israelites had been enslaved in Egypt for about 400 years, and in that time, had lost faith in the God of their fathers.
+The Israelites had been enslaved in Egypt for about 400 years and in that time had lost faith in the God of their fathers.
 They believed He existed and worshiped Him, but they doubted that He could, or would, break the yoke of their bondage.
-The Egyptians, like many pagan cultures, worshiped a wide variety of nature-gods, and attributed to their powers the natural phenomena they saw in the world around them.
+The Egyptians, like many pagan cultures, worshiped a wide variety of nature-gods and attributed to their powers the natural phenomena they saw in the world around them.
 There was a god of the sun, of the river, of childbirth, of crops, etc. Events like the annual flooding of the Nile, which fertilized their croplands, were evidences of their gods’ powers and good will.
 When Moses approached Pharaoh, demanding that he let the people go, Pharaoh responded by saying, “Who is the Lord, that I should obey his voice to let Israel go?
 I know not the Lord, neither will I let Israel go” (Exodus 5:2).
 Thus began the challenge to show whose God was more powerful.

 The first plague, turning the Nile to blood, was a judgment against Apis, the god of the Nile, Isis, goddess of the Nile, and Khnum, guardian of the Nile.
 The Nile was also believed to be the bloodstream of Osiris, who was reborn each year when the river flooded.
 The river, which formed the basis of daily life and the national economy, was devastated, as millions of fish died in the river and the water was unusable.
-Pharaoh was told “By this you will know that I am the LORD...”
-(Exodus 7:17).
+Pharaoh was told, “By this you will know that I am the LORD” (Exodus 7:17).

 The second plague, bringing frogs from the Nile, was a judgment against Heqet, the frog-headed goddess of birth.
 Frogs were thought to be sacred and not to be killed.
-God had the frogs invade every part of the homes of the Egyptians, and when they died, their stinking bodies were heaped up in offensive piles all through the land (Exodus 8:13–14).
+God had the frogs invade every part of the homes of the Egyptians, and when the frogs died, their stinking bodies were heaped up in offensive piles all through the land (Exodus 8:13–14).

 The third plague, gnats, was a judgment on Set, the god of the desert.
-Unlike the previous plagues, the magicians were unable to duplicate this one, and declared to Pharaoh, “This is the finger of God” (Exodus 8:19).
+Unlike the previous plagues, the magicians were unable to duplicate this one and declared to Pharaoh, “This is the finger of God” (Exodus 8:19).

-The fourth plague, flies, was a judgment on either Re or Uatchit, who were both depicted as flies.
+The fourth plague, flies, was a judgment on Uatchit, the fly god.
 In this plague, God clearly distinguished between the Israelites and the Egyptians, as no swarms of flies bothered the areas where the Israelites lived (Exodus 8:21–24).

 The fifth plague, the death of livestock, was a judgment on the goddess Hathor and the god Apis, who were both depicted as cattle.
-As with the previous plague, God protected His people from the plague, while the cattle of the Egyptians all died.
+As with the previous plague, God protected His people from the plague, while the cattle of the Egyptians died.
 God was steadily destroying the economy of Egypt, while showing His ability to protect and provide for those who obeyed Him.
-Pharaoh even sent investigators (Exodus 9:7) to find out if the Israelites were suffering along with the Egyptians, but the result was a hardening of his heart against them.
+Pharaoh even sent investigators (Exodus 9:7) to find out if the Israelites were suffering along with the Egyptians, but the result was a hardening of his heart against the Israelites.

 The sixth plague, boils, was a judgment against several gods over health and disease (Sekhmet, Sunu, and Isis).
 This time, the Bible says that the magicians “could not stand before Moses because of the boils.”
 Clearly, these religious leaders were powerless against the God of Israel.